m3g/ComplexMixtures.jl/docs/src/selection.md

     Number of groups: 1463
 ```

 In this example, then, the `solute` `AtomSelection` has two groups.
-The indexes of the atoms
+The indices of the atoms
 of the groups are stored in the `group_atom_indices` vector and the group names in the `group_names`
 vector.
 The `atom_group` auxiliary function is the most practical way to retrive the indices of the
 atoms of the group.